docknetwork/react-native-sdk/docs/cloud-wallet.md

 ### Issuing Credentials to Cloud Wallet

-You can issue credentials directly to a cloud wallet using the Truvera Workspace/API.
+You can issue credentials directly to a cloud wallet using the Truvera Workspace or the Truvera API.
 The credential will be automatically distributed to the holder's cloud wallet through the DIDComm protocol, eliminating the need for direct API calls or manual credential handling.

 #### Important Requirement